trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/manageusers.md

 ## Change Own Password

-- Click the (*Account button*](/docs/ug/ui/userlayout#account) to open the dropdown menu at the upper right hand side of the page.
+- Click the [*Account button*](/docs/ug/ui/userlayout#account) to open the dropdown menu at the upper right hand side of the page.

 - Click *My Account*